mumbleskates/bilrost/README.md

 The field tags in the oneof must be unique, both within the oneof itself and within any message containing it.
 Oneof variants can only contain types that can be nested (so "unpacked" collections cannot be supported).
-Mechanically, a oneof works exactly the same as if there were an `Option<T>` field for each of its variants, except at most one of them can be `Some`.
+On the wire, a oneof works exactly the same as if there were an `Option<T>` field for each of its variants, except at most one of them can be `Some`.